 10. Chat to your kids about our history

-Dates all Australians should recognise and get involved in
+Dates all Australians should recognise and get involved in.

-Planning Welcome to Country
+Planning a Welcome to Country or an Acknowledgement of Country

 How, when and why to arrange Welcome to Country and Acknowledgement of Country.